A Strange Loop: Off-Broadway (2019)

 A Strange Loop began previews at off-Broadway venue Playwrights Horizons on May 24, 2019.
-It opened on June 17, 2019 with closing scheduled for July 7, 2019, before extending to July 28, 2019.
+It opened on June 17, 2019, with closing scheduled for July 7, 2019, before extending to July 28, 2019.
 The show featured Larry Owens as Usher.
 The creative team credits included Michael R. Jackson as writer of book, music, and lyrics, Stephen Brackett as director, Raja Feather Kelly as choreographer, Charlie Rosen as orchestrator, and Rona Siddiqui as music director.

 Washington, D.C.
 (2021)

 The Washington, DC production at Woolly Mammoth Theatre Company was originally scheduled for September 2020, but postponed to December 2021 due to the COVID-19 pandemic.
-The six-week limited run began previews November 22, 2021 and opened December 3, 2021.
-The show extended another week, changing its closing date from January 2 to January 9, 2022.
+The six-week limited run began previews November 22, 2021, and opened December 3, 2021.
+The show extended another week, changing its closing date from January 2 to 9, 2022.

-Broadway (2022-2023)
+Broadway (2022–2023)

 The Broadway production of A Strange Loop was announced December 20, 2021.
 Many notable people from the entertainment industry served as the show's producers.
 They included lead producer Barbara Whitman, as well as Benj Pasek, Justin Paul, Jennifer Hudson, RuPaul Charles, Marc Platt, Megan Ellison of Annapurna Pictures, Don Cheadle, Frank Marshall, James L. Nederlander, Alan Cumming, Ilana Glazer, Mindy Kaling and Billy Porter.
 Previews were scheduled to begin on April 6, but were postponed to April 14 due to COVID-19 breakouts among the cast.
 The show officially opened April 26, 2022.
 In October 2022, it was announced that the show would play its final performance on Broadway on January 15, 2023.

 London (2023)

-The London production will open at the Barbican Centre from 17 June 2023 for a limited run until 9 September.
-It will be produced by Howard Panter for Trafalgar Theatre Productions, the National Theatre, Barbara Whitman and Wessex Grove.
-Casting is to be announced.
+The London production opened at the Barbican Centre on June 17, 2023, for a limited run until September 9.
+It was produced by Howard Panter for Trafalgar Theatre Productions, the National Theatre, Barbara Whitman and Wessex Grove.
+Brackett, Kelly, Rosen, Siddiqui, and the rest of the Broadway creative team returned for the London production.
+Kyle Ramar Freeman, who understudied Usher on Broadway, starred in the production alongside an all-British cast of Thoughts.
+Freeman played his final performance on August 12 due to prior commitments.
+Kyle Birch stepped into the role of Usher on August 14 and continued through the show's final performance.